 Top Attractions in Rome, Italy

-One of the main squares in Rome, the Piazza della Republica lies at the summit of Viminal Hill, next to the Termini station.
+One of Rome’s main squares, Piazza della Republica, lies at the summit of Viminal Hill, next to the Termini station.

-The majestic Fontana delle Naiadi lies at the center of the Piazza della Repubblica.
+The majestic Fontana delle Naiadi lies at the centre of the Piazza della Repubblica.
 It was constructed between 1870 and 1888 and decorated with four lion sculptures.
-In 1901 the lions were replaced by the statues of four water nymphs.
+In 1901, the lions were replaced by the statues of four water nymphs.

 Visitors can explore the square before walking to the nearby Baths of Diocletian and visiting the Basilica of Santa Maria degli Angeli.
 It is also quite close to the Termini Railway station.